Shane-Lester99/Automated-Archive-Search/README.md

 ## System architecture and how to use

-Please review "arcitecture.md" to learn the libraries, frameworks, data structures, and algorithms in Automated Archive Search and "how_to_use.md" to understand how to setup and give commands to this application.
+Please review "architecture.md" to learn the libraries, frameworks, data structures, and algorithms in Automated Archive Search and "how_to_use.md" to understand how to set up and give commands to this application.

 ## Current State Of Project

 All the core logic has been implemented.
-It is currently a command line application.
+It is currently a command-line application.
 A lightweight interface would make this application much more accessible and would be fast and easy for a frontend developer to implement.

 The last major update was in May 2019.